-Brand suitability controls
+Brand suitability and safety controls

-engineered to support the GARM initiative
+engineered to support the GARM initiative and

-From safety to suitability
+From safety to suitability and on to Connected TV (CTV)

 Industry brand suitability initiatives supported by WFA’s Global Alliance for Responsible Media (GARM), 4A’s and APB have been a driving force impacting this change, and Peer39 is proud to use the GARM Brand Suitability Framework as part of their targeting suite.